brightspot/react-examples/notes/README.md

 All GraphQL queries are made using the dynamic api routing provided by Next.js.
 Navigate to `pages/api/notes` to see how the GraphQL query requests are made.

 > **_Note_** This application is for demonstration purposes only.
 In a production-level application, you would want to implement authentication.
-Although this application requires a Username for creating new content and updating content in the frontend, further authentication would be needed.
+Although this application requires a username for creating new content and updating content in the frontend, further authentication would be needed.

 ## Try it yourself